sethbattin/sethbattin.github.io/posts/cooperation-greatest-value.md

 This is my first attempt at a format of essay inspired by my long-gone glory days as a high-school speech contestant.
-"X is the greatest value" is the pattern by which all Lincoln-Douglas debates argued for and against some line of moral judgement about society.
+"X is the greatest value" is the pattern by which all Lincoln-Douglas debates argued for and against some line of moral judgment about society.
 I recall "the possession of nuclear weapons is immoral" was one topic.
 I don't have any particular topic to frame my writing here, I just want to express my appreciation for cooperation as a concept.